mikebirch/cfpicker/README.md

 ========

 A handy colour picker for designing in the browser with Sass.
-- View a range of tints and shades for colours in a palette.
+- View a range of tints and shades for colours in a palette
-- Copy the code for the matching (tint or shade) Sass function.
+- Copy the Sass code for the tint or shade you require.

 Requirements
 ------------